 Certain of the products and services that we purchase, including our aircraft and related parts, are sourced from suppliers located in foreign countries, and the imposition of new tariffs, or any increase in existing tariffs, by the U.S. government on the importation of such products or services could materially increase the amounts we pay for them.
 In early October 2019, the World Trade Organization ruled that the United States could impose \$7.5 billion in retaliatory tariffs in response to illegal European Union subsidies to Airbus.
 On October 18, 2019, the United States imposed these tariffs on certain imports from the European Union, including a 10% tariff on new commercial aircraft.
 In February 2020, the United States announced an increase to this tariff from 10% to 15%.
 These tariffs apply to aircraft that we are already contractually obligated to purchase.
 In June 2021, the United States and the European Union announced an agreement to suspend the imposition of the foregoing tariffs on commercial aircraft and related parts for five years.
-While we have recently accepted deliveries of Airbus aircraft principally from the Airbus Mobile, Alabama facility, which has enabled us to avoid the imposition of tariffs on such aircraft, there can be no assurance that we will continue to be able to do so in the event the suspension described above is lifted or expires without other action.
 Any reimposition of these tariffs could substantially increase the cost of, among other things, imported new Airbus aircraft and parts required to service our Airbus fleet, which in turn could have a material adverse effect on our business, financial condition and/or results of operations.
-We may also seek to postpone or cancel delivery of certain aircraft currently scheduled for delivery, and we may choose not to purchase as many aircraft as we intended in the future.
-Any such action could have a material adverse effect on the size of our fleet, business, results of operations and financial condition.